mockilo/mocktail-cli/README.md

 ## Roadmap

-* v1.0: CLI complete with flags for depth, output formats, custom config.
+* v1.0: ✅ CLI complete with flags for depth, output formats, custom config.
 * v1.1: ✅ Schema auto-detection, advanced relation presets (blog, ecommerce, social).
+* v1.2: Schema-aware meaning all schema(for now we have done Prisma)
-* v1.2+: Integration with Mock-Verse for API mocking, seeding, and team workflows.
+* v1.3+: Integration with Mockilo for API mocking, seeding, and team workflows.

 ---